Blog: Hans Wilsdorf - Early Days

 Very few, if any, of these early wristwatches would have been sold to men, despite what Wilsdorf says.
-Before the Great War, wristwatches were very much considered a woman's item and men regarded them, like bracelets, as effeminate.
-An exception to this were military men who did buy wristwatches, but there is little evidence that Wilsdorf was involved in that area or realised that this small, specialised, demand existed.
+Before the Great War, wristwatches were very much considered a woman's item and many men regarded them, like bracelets, as effeminate.
+An exception to this were military men who did buy wristwatches, but there is no evidence that Wilsdorf was involved in that area, or even realised that this small, specialised, demand existed.

 The Britannic bracelet was guaranteed for five years, and tested in public demonstrations over 110,000 cycles.
 But they don't last forever, especially in everyday use, and many watches from the pre-war period have had their Britannic bracelets replaced.
 The lugs that attach the bracelet to the case are very narrow and won't take a leather strap, but they can be adapted for a leather strap by fitting Loop Ends.